DeepikaSurendran/Project4_Airbnb_Analysis/README.md

 Question 2: How is the availability of the properties in both cities throughout the year

-Question 3:Do the comments of the visitors on a listing give us enough information  to guess the review score of that listing
+Question 3: Do the comments of the visitors on a listing give us enough information  to guess the review score of that listing

 #Installations